 Candles from the Gurley Thanksgiving line incorporate recognizable symbols of the holiday in fine detail.
-From pilgrims to turkeys, there are many different varieties in a wide range of shapes and sizes.
-Here are just a few:
+From pilgrims to turkeys, there are many varieties in a wide range of shapes and sizes.

-- Turkeys - This is an example of the Gurley Thanksgiving candles that are shaped like turkeys in different sizes.
-The colors are still vibrant, and the attention to detail is apparent.
+The turkey designs were popular Thanksgiving candles.
+The Gurley Thanksgiving candles that are shaped like turkeys came in different sizes.
+After all these years, the colors are still vibrant, and the attention to detail is apparent.
 Many other turkey designs were created as well.

-- Mayflower - The Mayflower candles were actually solid wax candle holders in the shape of the famous ship, which held green taper candles.
-The tapers were affixed to the holders to avoid separation.
+The Mayflower candle was actually solid wax candle holders in the shape of the famous ship which held a green taper candle.
+The ship was a wood brown color with bright orange and yellow sails.
+The green taper candle towered above the ship and was affixed to the holder to avoid separation.

 Where to Buy Gurley Candles for Thanksgiving

 Since the original Gurley Thanksgiving candles are no longer being made, you may have to do some detective work to find them.
 Here are some places you can try:

 - Flea markets can often be a treasure trove of Gurley candle finds.